-If your entity has been registered outside of the District of Columbia, please refer to “Register a Foreign entity” link below for relevant information.
+If your entity has been registered as one of the organization types above outside of the District of Columbia, please refer to Register a Foreign entity link below for relevant information.

-To get more information on the differences between entity types, please visit the “Choose a corporate structure” link.
+To get more information on the differences between entity types, please visit the Choose a corporate structure link.

 To get more detailed information on any particular entity type, please visit the appropriate link below.